filecoin-project/specs/content/systems/filecoin_mining/storage_mining/_index.md

 ### Faults, Penalties and Fee Debt

 A Sector's PoSts must be submitted on time, or that Sector is marked "faulty."
 There are two types of faults:
-* **Declared fault**: When the Miner explicitly declares a Sector "faulty" _before_ its Deadline's FaultCutoff.
+* **Declared Fault**: When the Miner explicitly declares a Sector "faulty" _before_ its Deadline's FaultCutoff.
+Recall that `WindowPoSt` proofs are submitted per partition for a specific `ChallengeWindow`.
+A miner has to declare the sector as faulty before the `ChallengeWindow` for the particular partition opens.
+Until the sectors are recovered the sectors will be masked from proofs in subsequent proving periods.
-* **Undeclared fault**: When the Miner does not explicitly declare a Sector "faulty," but their submitted PoSt does not contain a proof for that Sector.
+* **Skipped Undeclared Fault (optional)**: When the Miner does not explicitly declare a Sector "faulty," but their submitted PoSt does not contain a proof for that Sector, or they do not submit a proof at all.
+In particular, a PoSt submission may carry a list of sector numbers representing not-previously-declared faults for each partition.
+When reading sector information for these faulty sectors, information for the first non-faulty sector in the partition is substituted instead.
+This enables sector-wise fault penalties, as compared to partition-wise fault sectors.
+This type of undeclared fault is optional.
+* **Undeclared Detected Fault**: This type of fault is similar to the one above, but applies to entire partitions as compared to individual sectors.
+At the end of the proving period, the cron invocation inspects the proof verification records.
+Partitions without a PoSt (i.e. detected faults) are penalised for all of their sectors, and all sectors are marked faulty until they are recovered.

+**Fault Recovery**

+Regardless of how a fault first becomes known (declared, skipped, detected), the sector stays faulty and is excluded from future proofs until the miner explicitly declares it recovered.
+The declaration of recovery restores the sector to the proving set at the start of the subsequent proving period.
+When a PoSt for a just-recovered sector is received, power for that sector is restored.

 A Miner may accrue penalties for many reasons:
 * **PreCommit Expiry Penalty**: Occurs if a Miner fails to `ProveCommit` a PreCommitted Sector in time.
 This happens the first time that a miner declares that it proves a sector and falls into the PoRep consensus.
 * **Undeclared Fault Penalty**: Occurs if a Miner fails to submit a PoSt for a Sector on time.
+Depending on whether the "Skipped Undeclared Fault" is implemented, this penalty applies to either a sector or a whole partition.
 * **Declared Fault Penalty**: Occurs if a Miner fails to submit a PoSt for a Sector on time, but they declare the Sector faulty before the system finds out (in which case the fault falls in the "Undeclared Fault Penalty" above). **This penalty fee is lower than the undeclared fault penalty**, in order to incentivize Miners to declare faults early.
 * **Ongoing Fault Penalty**: Occurs every Proving Period a Miner fails to submit a PoSt for a Sector.
 * **Termination Penalty**: Occurs if a Sector is forcibly terminated before its expiration.